 When you open your investment account, consider setting up regular automatic deposits.
 Many employers offer automatic transfers from your paycheck to your investment account.
 Check with your employer to see if it is offered at your company.
 It is certainly worth checking it out.
 The reason it is effective is that it teaches you to automatically save.
 You also do not think about the money but keeps you consistently investing.
 Alternatively, you can setup automatic withdrawals from your checking account after each paycheck.
 This performs the same function in case it is not offered by your employer.

 Buy Low Cost Mutual Funds Or ETFs

 Always keep an eye on costs!
 There can be costs associated when you buy or sell as well as annual costs from mutual funds or ETFs (Electronic Traded Funds).
 You will want to look at the expense ratio charged, which are the annual fees funds’ and ETFs charge.
 The lower the better!
 Also, only purchase mutual funds that do not have a purchase fee (load fee) when you buy a fund.
 Lastly, remember that some of the brokerage companies offer their own ETFs at very low or at transaction free costs.
-Check out Motif Investing or Future Advisor.
+Check out Betterment or Future Advisor.

 Low Cost Checklist:

 1) Check fees (Buying, Selling and Annual fees)

 2) Confirm the index of the mutual fund / ETF is the right for your investment (Start with simple indexes such as S&P500 or Total Stock Market)

 What does it mean to be diversified?
 It means to not have all your eggs in one basket but also to make sure you are in the right baskets.